avaneev/biteopt/README.md

-Instead of iterating through different "starting guesses" to find optimum like in deterministic strategies, this strategy requires optimization attempts with different random seeds.
+Instead of iterating through different "starting guesses" to find optimum like in deterministic strategies, this strategy requires optimization attempts (runs) with different random seeds.
 The stochastic nature of the method allows it to automatically "fall" into different competing minima with each run.
 If there are no competing minima in a function (or the true/global minimum is rogue and cannot be detected), this strategy in absolute majority of runs will return the same optimum.

 ## Comparison ##